EMC-Viroscience/updated_illumina_workflow/README.md

 ## Overview

 This repository contains a Snakemake workflow for processing Illumina sequencing data, optimized and validated for metagenomics.
-The end-to-end workflow, updated_illumina_workflow.smk, includes steps to process raw reads into taxonomic annotation: quality control, human read filtering, de novo assembly, annotation, and result summarization.
+The end-to-end workflow, up_illumina_wf_snakefile.smk, includes steps to process raw reads into taxonomic annotation: quality control, human read filtering, de novo assembly, annotation, and result summarization.
 The Snakefile is designed to be resource-aware, modular, and easy to configure, with outputs dynamically organized based on the current date.

 ## Workflow